Update 19/11/2020: The crediting rate of 2% p.a. has been reduced to 1.8% p.a. for new sign-ups.

 Given the small but still welcomed amount of coverage and the nature of the plan, there is no medical underwriting necessary.

 Given the different options in the market right now, what is a good strategy to maximise one’s savings returns?
-Personally, I feel that Gigantiq’s first $10,000 is the first to fill up since it guarantees you 2% p.a. for a year; the highest guaranteed rate currently available.
+Personally, I feel that Singlife Account’s first $10,000 should be filled first followed by Gigantiq’s first $10,000 given that the rates are 2% p.a. and 1.8% p.a. respectively/

-Thereafter, you direct funds towards Singlife Account until the first $10,000 is maxed.
-If you have excess funds, you can either keep it in Singlife Account for its fee-free withdrawals and use it like a bank account, or direct it towards Dash EasyEarn which is 1.8% p.a. guranteed for the first year (2% p.a. if you signed up before 25th September).
+After filling up both accounts, you should direct funds towards Dash EasyEarn for 1.8% p.a. until the $20,000 cap is maxed.
+If you have excess funds, you can keep it in Singlife Account for its fee-free withdrawals and use it like a bank account.

 Subscribe to my Telegram channel for a more detailed comparison of insurance savings accounts coming up soon.